mvenzke-axway/axway-open-docs/content/en/docs/apim-reference-architectures/container-openshift/_index.md

 linkTitle: Container reference architecture on Openshift
 weight: 30
 date: 2022-12-15
-description: Learn how to deploy and maintain Amplify API Management using EMT mode on Openshift
+description: Learn how to deploy and maintain Amplify API Management using API Gateway in containers on Openshift
 ---

-## Summary

-This document provides a reference architecture guide for deploying an Openshift environment capable of running Amplify API Management (APIM) using Externally Managed Topology ([EMT mode](/docs/apim_installation/apigw_containers/container_getstarted/)).
+Amplify API Management (APIM) is a leading API management solution, which supports [container-based deployment](/docs/apim_installation/apigw_containers/container_intro/).
+The purpose of this document is to share Axway reference architecture for the container-based deployment of an API management solution on Openshift.
+It will address architectural, development, and operational aspects of the proposed architecture.

 Deploying APIM using Docker containers orchestrated by Openshift brings tremendous benefits in installing, developing, operating and monitoring an API management solution.

+OpenShift is a cloud development Platform as a Service (PaaS) hosted by Red Hat.
+It is an open source cloud-based user-friendly platform used to create, test, and run applications, and finally deploy them on cloud.
+Using Openshift, customers have the advantage of creating a secured and scalable cluster, on a wide variety of cloud providers or their own infrastructure, and be provided with the tools to easily maintain and monitor the environment.

+The technology choices, Docker and Openshift, are portable.
+This means that most of the information in this guide should apply across an on-premise environment and many cloud providers' Openshift solutions.

 This document provides recommendations on deploying and maintaining an Openshift environment, including: